Non-degree students are individuals who do not intend to earn any credential or degree from UWM.

 Credits earned as a non-degree student (other than audit) are full college credits and can be used in the future towards a degree or to transfer to another college or university.
 Non-degree students can also receive academic advising from a professional advisor.

-Non-degree students pay the same tuition and fees as degree-seeking UWM students.
-Auditors pay a lower tuition rate; Wisconsin residents who are 60 years of age or older or who are disabled may qualify for free auditing.
+Most auditors, whether fully online or in-person, already pay a lower-than-standard tuition rate because they are not receiving college credit.
+And, Wisconsin residents who are 60 years of age or older or who are disabled may qualify for free auditing.

 Contact Us